Talk about exquisite timing.

 But in late 2006, some wondered if the billionaire who sold the REIT was being a little rash.
 After all, the real estate boom was in full swing, and the S&P 500 was primed to hit new all-time highs.
 “Is he cashing out too early?” asked a Bloomberg headline when the deal was announced.

 Billionaire Sam Zell deftly sidestepped the coming real estate carnage.
 Then, with prices at generational lows a few years later, Zell bought hundreds of apartment complexes at dirt-cheap prices.

 Once again, Zell is selling his real estate holdings.
 Last fall, he unloaded a quarter of his portfolio, buildings totaling about 23,000 rental apartments, to Starwood Capital Group for more than $5 billion.

 Zell next sold off apartment buildings in South Florida and Denver, with complexes in Phoenix, Boston and other metro areas expected to be sold before the year is out.

 “No one has ever accused me of not being a realist,” Zell told CNBC’s talking heads recently.

 Few things are more real than the threat of rising interest rates.
-Concerned about the Fed’s late-to-the-party threats and distorted capital markets drunk on years of zero-interest-rate policy, Zell is getting out while the getting is still good.
+Concerned about the Fed’s late-to-the-party threats and distorted capital markets drunk on years of the zero-interest-rate policy, Zell is getting out while the getting is still good.